MGDIS/lightweightCMISserver/README.md

 # ServiceFactory Implementation class
 # Don't modify unless you know exactly what you are doing
 class=org.apache.chemistry.opencmis.inmemory.server.InMemoryServiceFactoryImpl

-# List of repositories file path that define each repository in details
 ```
 All the configure repository need to have a dedicated properties file at /src/main/webapp/WEB_INF/classes/.
 The content of these reposiroties file is the same as `default.properties`.